 I hope you enjoy.
 This client happens to be a very dear friend of mine and is extremely talented.
 In no way, shape or form, can I take credit for all this goodness.
 Rather, I’m honored to have been a part and I thank her for exposing me to pretty new things, pretty new ideas. xo

 I promise to dig out the before photo of this house when we do the big reveal someday.
-New windows, new railings, new metal roof, new front door (awaiting paint).
+New windows, new railings, new front door (awaiting paint), new metal roof.